 Cauchy's integral theorem (no proof is required) for simply connected regions.
 Simple consequences of Cauchy's theorem.
 Cauchy's integral formula.
-Jordan's Lemma.
 The Taylor and Laurent expansions (statement only).
 Singular points.
 Removable singularity.
 Poles.
 Essential singularity.
 Residue at a pole of order m.
 Cauchy's residue theorem.
 Evaluation of simple integrals with the help of residue theorem.